whitwort/courseR/README.md

 An experiment in developing an efficient workflow with these goals:

-1. Have a simple, easy to write and read source format (~markdown) that also supports literate programming with R
+1. Have a simple, easy to write and read source format (RMD)
-2. Generate very pretty, very portable presentation slides (targets frameworks like reveal.js or deck.js)
+2. Generate course materials in HTML
-3. Also generate accompanying course materials (HTML), preferable from the same source
+3. Generate pretty, portable presentation slides from the same source

 ## License